6 Tips for Monster Hunter World Noobs from a Noob

 MonsterHunter-Screenshot-2018-03-06-23-43-09-1024x576.png

-The game, for all of its reported improvements to how it dispenses information and tutorials, does not force you to try out the weapons you choose before going on a mission.
+The game, for all of its reported improvements in how it dispenses information and tutorials, does not force you to try out the weapons you choose before going on a mission.
 It merely points you in the direction of the item box and suggests it.
-I'd recommend taking this suggestion seriously before getting to involved in the game.
+I'd recommend taking this suggestion seriously before getting too involved in the game.
 In the first game I started, I gravitated towards the gunlance because of how cool it seemed in the videos I had seen of the game.
 However, after going to the training area and trying it out, I found it to be a bit too sluggish and complicated for my current knowledge level of the game.
-After attempting different combos with various weapons I figured out what worked for me and what weapons I want to try out in the future.
+After attempting different combos with various weapons I figured out what worked for me and what weapons I wanted to try out in the future.

 You can change your weapon type at any time by accessing your equipment box and trying out one of the various default weapons available.
-If you happen to sell those off, you can always buy it back from the weapon shop.
+If you happen to sell those off, you can always buy them back from the weapon shop.
 So take advantage of this opportunity and visit your character's room to talk to the cat that gives you a chance to try out the different weapon types.
 If you ever begin to tire of how the combat works in Monster Hunter, consider changing your weapon.

 2. Accept and deliver bounties as often as possible